pepopowitz/netlify-cms-demo/site/content/products.md

 ---
-title: Our Coffee
+title: Hello
 type: products
 page: /products.html
 image: /img/products/jumbotron.jpg
-heading: What we offer
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+heading: Doing some stuff
+description: This is a bunch of stuff
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+        We sell green and roasted coffee BEEEEANS that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current